ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-10. How do you concatenate the first name and last name from the Worker table into a single column "COMPLETE NAME"?
+Q. How do you concatenate the first name and last name from the Worker table into a single column "COMPLETE NAME"?

 <details ><summary><b>Answer</b></summary>
     <p>